-In summary, one of the challenges exposed by these projects is data avail- ability and it is always difficult to find a publicly available, high quality and structured data set containing accessibility data.
-Additionally, these projects also faced with the challenge of data reusability and interoperability, such as no standard guideline for accessibility data, no metadata to annotate the acces- sibility data, and the standard data model to represent the accessibility data.
-Furthermore, it is difficult to link the requirements of disabilities with the facil- ities by using ontology reasoning and inference.
-Therefore, this paper presents the AccessKB, by applying the Linked Data principles to accessibility data set to provide fundamental improvement in data collection, management and acces- sibility modelling.
+In summary, one of the challenges exposed by these projects has been data availability.
+It has always been difficult to find publicly available, high quality and structured data sets that also contain accessibility data.
+Additionally, the projects mentioned were also faced with the challenge of data reusability and interoperability.
+There remain no standard guidelines for accessibility data, no examples of metadata to annotate accessibility data, or standard data models to represent the accessibility data.
+Furthermore, it has been difficult to link the requirements of disabilities with the facilities by using ontology reasoning and inference.
+Therefore, it is felt that the use of Linked Data principles to accessibility data provides a fundamental improvement in data collection, management and accessibility modelling.

-Methodologies
+Methodology

 In order to construct the knowledge base for accessible travel, it is important to understand the accessibility requirements of people with mobility disabilities.
-The method applied in this research was based on the study conducted by M. Wiethoff et al. [8], which is combined the Activity Theory and ICF code.
-As pre- sented in Table 1, functional difficulties and activity limitations in the travelling scenarios can be classified into different functional categories: (1) lower limb lim- itations, (2) user with upper limb limitations, (3) upper body limitations.
+The method applied in this research was based on the study conducted by M. Wiethoff et al. [8], which combined the Activity Theory and International Classification of Functioning, Disability and Health (ICF) code.
+As presented in Table 1, functional difficulties and activity limitations in travelling scenarios can be classified into different functional categories: (1) lower limb limitations, (2) user with upper limb limitations, (3) upper body limitations.
 Each category contains its own subcategories.

 Table 1.
 Classification of mobility difficulties and limitations